ivni195/spotify_maintainer/README.md

 # spotify_maintainer
 ## Description
-Spotify_mainteiner is a script written in Python that lets you fetch playlists from your spotify from your Spotify account and download them as mp3 files.
+Spotify_mainteiner is a script written in Python that lets you fetch playlists from your Spotify account and download them as mp3 files.
 It creates local database that stores information about which song has already been downloaded so that when you update your